ansible/mazer/README.md

 ## Proposed Features

-- Support repositories containing multiple roles.
-In other words, allow for multiple roles all in one repository.
+- Install content from Galaxy artifacts containing collections of Ansible roles, modules and plugins
+- Generate artifacts from local content that can then be published to the Galaxy server
+- Provide versioned management of installed content
+- Integrate with popular testing tools like Ansible Lint and Molecule

 ## Docs

-For additional documentation on mazer, see the [Ansible Galaxy Docs mazer docs](https://galaxy.ansible.com/docs/mazer/index.html)
+For additional documentation on mazer, view the [Mazer topic on Ansible Galaxy Docs](https://galaxy.ansible.com/docs/mazer/index.html)

 ## Examples